 The purpose of this procedure is to advise employees in areas where lead is suspected on an awareness level basis about the properties and dangers of lead, general guidelines and training requirements.
-For more information refer to our Lead safety procedure.

 The purpose of this procedure is to advise employees in areas where lead is suspected on an awareness level basis about the properties and dangers of lead, general guidelines and training requirements This procedure applies to our operations where employees whose work activities may contact lead containing materials but do not disturb the material during their work activities.
 When work is performed on a non-owned or operated site, the operator's program shall take precedence, however, this document covers our employees and contractors and shall be used on owned premises, or when an operator's program doesn't exist or is less stringent.